omidmt/rira/README.md

 RIRA depends on a number of projects to work properly:

-* [Grails] - A powerful Groovy-based web application framework for the JVM
 * [Twitter Bootstrap] - great UI boilerplate for modern web apps
 * [jQuery]
 * ...